funfair-tech/fun-wallet-docs/docs/guide/web-sdk/live-demo.md

-# Live demo
+# Live Demo

-You can view our react basic deployed live example [here](https://funfair-tech.github.io/wallet-react-integration-sample-js/)
+You can view our React basic deployed live example [here](https://funfair-tech.github.io/wallet-react-integration-sample-js/)

-Also for reference here is our github code project samples, the guides in the next sections do talk you through it step by step.
+Also for reference, here are our Github code project samples - the guides in the next sections talk you through it step by step.

 - [React](https://github.com/funfair-tech/wallet-react-integration-sample-js)
 - [Angular](https://github.com/funfair-tech/wallet-angular-integration-sample)